pitchplay/blog-content/_posts/2016-06-01-how-to-create-my-routine.md

 ---
 layout: post
-title: "How to Create Your Routine"
+title: "How to Create Your Practice Routine"
 author: "Hayley MacLeod"
 categories: pitchplay
 ---